justpy-org/justpy/docs/tutorial/custom_components.md

 jp.justpy(comp_test)
 ```

-In this custom component we are using the template like features of Python f-strings to create a date card with some features that can be changed.
+In this custom component we are using the template like behavior of Python f-strings to create a date card with some features that can be changed.
 This simple component inherits from the component `Div`.
 It changes only the `__init__` method and inherits all the others.

 Notice the `super().__init__(**kwargs)` line in `__init__`.
 It is required to take care of all the plumbing that goes along with a JustPy component.
 This line executes the `__init__` of `Div`.
 We define the defaults for the component specific attributes before this line so as not to overwrite keyword arguments that the user has provided and are assigned to attributes in the superclass `__init__`.

 This component works well enough but has a flaw.
 The `inner_html` attribute is set in `__init__` when the instance is created.
-If for example, the instance's `day` attribute would change after `__init__` has run, it would not be reflected in the inner html and the component will not be rendered correctly.
+If for example, the instance's `day` attribute is changed after `__init__` has run, it would not be reflected in the inner html and the component will not be rendered correctly.

 To solve this problem, we need to move setting `inner_html` from the time the instance was created to the time it is rendered.
 Every JustPy component has a method called `react` that is called each time before the object is converted to a dict.
 The example above can therefore be written as follows: